 The ability to rely on IT is dependent on the Banking Group's General IT environment being designed, implemented, and operating effectively.
-This includes controls relevant to system changes and development, IT operations, developer and user access controls.
+This includes controls relevant to system changes and development, IT operations, program development and user access controls.

-Our audit procedures, for the Banking Group, amongst others, included:
+Our audit procedures included:

-- Gaining an understanding of business processes, key controls, and IT systems relevant to our planned audit approach; - Assessing the design and operating effectiveness of the General IT control environment, including core banking IT systems, in-scope automated controls, and in-scope reports; - Evaluating General IT controls relevant to IT system changes, IT operations, developer and used access controls; - Evaluating supplementary controls, including review of IT system change logs.
+- Gaining an understanding of business processes, key controls, and IT systems relevant to our planned audit approach; - Assessing the design and operating effectiveness of the General IT control environment, including core banking IT systems, in-scope automated controls, and in-scope reports; - Evaluating General IT controls relevant to IT system changes, IT operations, program development and user access controls; - Evaluating supplementary controls, including review of IT system change logs.